How to write good paper proposals for ETS/SBL

-We all know that publishing is important for academia, but conference presentations are also important, especially for beginning graduate students.
+We all know that publishing is important for academia, but conference presentations are also important, especially for beginning graduate students, so it’s important to get paper proposals accepted.

 Generally, regional ETS/SBL conferences are fairly easy to get accepted, even if you write a bad proposal.
 But it’s the national conferences in November that are more competitive and difficult, especially SBL because there is more international participation at SBL, so you’re competing against those from Europe and elsewhere.